ShubhamSalekar-Dev/anuroop-documentation/xyz.md

 The system uses different data sources based on usage patterns and performance requirements.

 ### 6.1 User Panel (High Performance Requirement)
-- Frequently accessed data is stored in Firestore
+- Frequently accessed data is stored in **Firestore**
 - Benefits:
     - Faster data retrieval
     - Better performance for end users
-- Search Optimization
+- **Search Optimization**
-    - Algolia is used for: Fast searching, Efficient filtering
+    - **Algolia** is used for: Fast searching, Efficient filtering

 ### 6.2 Control Panel (Standard Performance Requirement)
-- Data is directly fetched from SQL Server
+- Data is directly fetched from **SQL Server**
 - Reason:
     - Control panel operations do not require ultra-fast retrieval
     - Focus is more on accuracy and full data access

+## Security Note
+This document contains sensitive configuration information.
+Ensure proper access controls are in place and consider using environment variables for sensitive data in production.

+---
+*This document serves as the single source of truth for all system configuration details.*